yetanotherco/aligned_layer/batcher/aligned-sdk/README.md

 #### Arguments

-- `ws_write` - A mutex-protected split sink to write messages to the websocket.
+- `batcher_addr` - The address of the batcher to which the proof will be submitted.
-- `ws_read` - A split stream to read messages from the websocket.
+- `verification_data` - The verification data for the proof.
-- `verification_data` - A vector of verification data to be submitted to the batcher.
+- `keystore_path` - The path to the keystore file used for payment.

 #### Returns